How Much Does Custom Furniture Cost in 2025?

 Budgeting for Custom Furniture

-Although custom furniture can quickly become pricy, most of the cost comes down to your choices, meaning it’s possible to get one-of-a-kind home furnishings without breaking the bank.
+Custom pieces can get pricey, but because you control most cost factors, it’s still possible to score a one-of-a-kind look without blowing the budget.
 Here are a few budgeting tips for custom furniture:

 • Where possible, limit luxurious materials—consider whether your dresser must be made of solid oak versus a more inexpensive wood, such as pine.